microsoft/vscode-python-devicesimulator/README.md

   <img alt='Adafruit CLUE' src='assets/readmeFiles/clue/open_settings.PNG'>

 ### II.
 Search for our preview flag and enable it!
-In the top search bar, search for `DeviceSimulatorExpress.previewMode'.
+In the top search bar, search for `DeviceSimulatorExpress.previewMode`.
 Then, check the checkbox for the setting that pops up when you serach.

   <img alt='Adafruit CLUE' src='assets/readmeFiles/clue/check_preview_mode.gif'>